jupyterlab/jupyterlab/docs/source/extension/extension_points.rst

       command: commandID,
       selector: '.jp-Notebook'
     })

-In this example, the command indicated by ``commandID`` is shown whenever the user right-clicks on a DOM element matching ``.jp-Notebook`` (that is to say, a notebook).
-The selector can be any valid CSS selector, and may target your own UI elements, or existing ones.
-A list of CSS selectors currently used by context menu commands is given in :ref:`css-selectors`.

 If you don't want JupyterLab's custom context menu to appear for your element, because you have your own right click behavior that you want to trigger, you can add the `data-jp-suppress-context-menu` data attribute